 Poor Room Acoustics

-Experts in audio-video indicate that room acoustics is of paramount importance for any audio-video system.
+According to audio-video experts, room acoustics are important for any audio-video system.

 Poor Sources Configuration

 For example, sound sources may sometimes fail when employing subwoofers in a studio.
 All you need to do is examine your microphone or other program sources in your audio settings to see if they are the source of the issue or the sub itself.

 Connect your subwoofer to another source, such as an iPod.
 If the sound is fine, you should seek a problem with your source’s setup.

 Underpowering your subwoofer is not always harmful to it.
 However, not providing your sub enough power will result in a poor sound.

 You must also be cautious not to overload the amplifier while powering up the sub.
 Overworked amplifiers produce clipped signals, which may severely harm your subwoofer.

 If your subwoofer sounds nice at low playback levels but degrades as you raise the volume, it may only indicate one thing.
 Your amplifier is too tiny for your system and should be replaced with a bigger, more capable one.

 Depending on the size of your audio system, you may need more than one amplifier.
 One amplifier channel for each subwoofer is the ideal option.